3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `<label>` tag.

 A `label` is used to indicate what information the user is expected to enter in each field of the form.
-A label can be associated with a specific input either with a `for` attriube, containing the input's id:
+A label can be associated with a specific input either with a `for` attribute, containing the input's id:

 ```html
 <label for="name">Name</label>
 <input type="text" id="name">
 ```

-Or by placing the input _inside_ the label:
+Or by placing the input _inside_ the label.
+This is particularly useful with radio buttons and checkboxes:

 ```html
 <label>
   <input type="radio"> Pick me!
 </label>
 ```

-This is particularly useful for radio buttons and checkboxes.

 ### The `<input>` tag.